Peter Boyle: 1996–2005: Everybody Loves Raymond

 Boyle played Frank Barone in the CBS sitcom Everybody Loves Raymond, which aired from 1996 to 2005.
 He was nominated for an Emmy seven times for this role and never won, though fellow co-stars Brad Garrett, Ray Romano, Patricia Heaton, and Doris Roberts won at least one Emmy each for their performances.

 In 1999, he had a heart attack on the set of Everybody Loves Raymond.
 He soon regained his health and returned to the series.
 After the incident, Boyle was drawn back to his Catholic faith and resumed attending Mass.

 In 2001, he appeared in the film Monster's Ball as the bigoted father of Billy Bob Thornton's character.
 Introduced by comedian Carlos Mencia as "the most honest man in show business", Boyle made guest appearances on three episodes of the Comedy Central program Mind of Mencia, one of which was shown as a tribute in a segment made before Boyle's death, in which he read hate mail, explained the "hidden meanings" behind bumper stickers, and occasionally told Mencia how he felt about him.

 Starting in late 2005, Boyle and former television wife Doris Roberts appeared in television commercials for the 75th anniversary of Alka-Seltzer, reprising the famous line, "I can't believe I ate that whole thing!"
 Although this quote has entered into popular culture, it is often misquoted as, "...the whole thing."
-Boyle was in all three of The Santa Clause films.
-In the original, he plays Scott Calvin's boss Mr. Whittle.
-In the sequels, he plays Father Time.